Upgrading Without Downtimes deprecated

 If you have upgraded at least once, you are already familiar with the process.
 You may also be aware that during an upgrade the OX database is also upgraded (via update tasks).
 During the OX database upgrade phase, all contexts that are accommodated in the database schema that is being upgraded, are unavailable, i.e. disabled, until the update tasks are finished, meaning that there will be downtimes for the users that are hosted in those contexts.
 In case there are a lot of major, minor and patch releases between the old and the new version, it is possible that there will be a lot of update tasks accumulated and need to be executed; something that will definitely result in downtimes for an extended period of time.
 Furthermore, it is also possible that the database schema between the versions might have changed drastically and a multi-version cluster will not work correctly, at least not without the extra component and extra configuration we describe in this article.

 To overcome this situation and minimise the downtimes, we have come up with the idea of upgrading one database schema at a time, while keeping the rest of the schemata intact and subsequently the cluster with the old version operational.
 In order to have no downtimes on the cluster and simulate the multi-version support, an extra component is needed, that is a secondary load balancer.
 The use of that component and its place in the architecture is explained below.
 Also, starting with 7.10.0 a new property was introduced for the migration/upgrade purpose.
 The value of that new property is a URL which points to the secondary load balancer.
-With that being said please note that we do NOT support multi-version setups and operations.

 Now, in a nutshell, the upgrade process consists out of the following steps.
 The initial step is to set the value of the migration property to all nodes with the old version in the cluster.
 The purpose of that URL is to redirect users to the correct node (see Q and A section).
 Then, one node is taken out of the main load balancer and upgraded as usual.
 After that, the first database schema is manually disabled and the update tasks of the new version are executed on that particular schema.
 And here's where the second LB comes into play.
 Instead of registering/activating the upgraded node back to the main LB, it is registered to the second one.
 Now, consider the case where a user is landed on a node with the old version after the context for that user was already upgraded to the new version.
 The node with the old version won't be able to resolve the context and this is where the migration URL kicks in.
 No black magic is involved here.
 If the context exists, then the middleware will resolve its server identifier and will redirect the user to the node(s) that is/are managed by the second load balancer.